2 lb. ground chuck

 4 cloves roasted garlic, mashed to a paste

-2 pablano peppers and 1 jalapeno pepper--roasted, seeds removed and roughly chopped
+2 poblano peppers and 1 jalapeño pepper — roasted, seeds removed and roughly chopped

 6 slices Chihuahua cheese

-Heat oil in a 12″ cast-iron skillet (I used a cast iron grill) over medium heat; working in 2 batches, cook patties, turning once, until a thick crust develops on both sides, about 10 minutes for medium-rare.
+2. Heat oil in a 12-inch cast-iron skillet (I used a cast-iron grill) over medium heat; working in 2 batches, cook patties, turning once, until a thick crust develops on both sides, about 10 minutes for medium-rare.
 Top each with 1/4 of roasted chiles and 1 slice of each cheese; cover with lid to melt cheese.
 Place 1 patty on each bottom bun and spread top buns with some of the sauce.
 Cover burgers with top bun and serve.
-It's that simple.
+It’s that simple.